mustafa-siddiqui/gmock-autogeneration/README.md

 - Given file can have multiple interface class definitions and the appropriate mock files will be created for each defined interface class

+> Note: Works with a stand-alone interface class i.e. will only mock methods mentioned in the given file
+> - If the interface inherits from another interface, it will not mock methods in that interface unless
+    that interface is not defined in the same file as well

 ### Known Limitations
-- Works with a stand-alone interface class i.e. will only mock methods mentioned in the given file
-    - If the interface inherits from another interface, it will not mock methods in that interface unless that interface is not defined in the same file as well (which imo is not really a limitation but how it should be)

 - Due to some limitations (or possible errors) of libclang, methods that **return** complex types like `boost::optional<std::vector<std::pair<int, std::string>>>` are not read as CXX methods for some reason, and hence not mocked